neiljethani/neiljethani.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an MD/PhD candidate at the NYU Grossman School of Medicine.
-My work focuses on the building machine learning methods for healthcare.
-Specifically I am intested developing tools that help explain machine learning predictions to physicans and explanding the diagnostic utility of the ECG using machine learning.
+My work focuses on building machine learning tools for healthcare.
+Specifically, I am interested in developing methods that help explain machine learning predictions to physicians and expand the diagnostic utility of the ECG.
 I am fortunate to be advised by Dr. Rajesh Ranganath and Dr. Yindalon Aphinyanaphongs.

-Before graduate school, I earned a BS from the University of California, San Deigo in Bioengineering.
-As an undergraduate student, I worked on projects investigating biomaterials for biomimetic systems and analysing sequencing data.
+Before graduate school, I earned a BS from the University of California, San Diego in Bioengineering.
+As an undergraduate student, I worked on projects investigating biomaterials for biomimetic systems and analyzing sequencing data.

 In general, I try to have an active life outside of research.
-I enjoy doing anything that puts me in nature: hiking, biking, rock climbing, surfing, swimming.
+I enjoy doing anything that puts me in nature: hiking, biking, rock climbing, surfing, swimming, etc.